raspberrychris/kidsteepees/content/_index.md

 ### Customers Say about this product

 >  "Love it!..
 I ordered the off-white, and got exactly what I was looking for.
-Reading other reviews and some stating it had a bottom and some stating it didn't, I was worried, but I also paid close attention to detail, and noticed the differences are the colors you order.
+Reading other reviews and some stating it had a bottom and some stating it didn't, I was worried, but I also paid close attention to detail, and noticed the differences are the colours you order.
 The off-white has the bottom connected, the white does not.
 The off-white has five sides, the white has four ..
 I got the off-white, with 5 sides, and the bottom connected and it is exactly what I hoped for."

 ### Pros and Cons